cuioss/cui-jsf-components/modules/cui-jsf-jqplot/maintenance/maintenance.md

 ### 5. Create README According to Standards

-**Status**: [ ] Not Started [ ] In Progress [ ] Completed [ ] Blocked
+**Status**: [ ] Not Started [ ] In Progress [x] Completed [ ] Blocked

 #### Pre-conditions
 - Module may not have a standardized README or it may be incomplete
-- Information about JQPlot integration may be lacking
+- Information about the module's purpose and usage may be lacking
-- Chart component usage examples may be insufficient
+- Installation and configuration instructions may be missing
-- Data binding documentation may be missing
+- Examples and API documentation may be insufficient

 #### Task Description
-- [ ] Create or update README file following CUI README structure
+- [x] Create or update README file following CUI README structure
-- [ ] Include clear module description and purpose
+- [x] Include clear module description and purpose
-- [ ] Document JQPlot version compatibility
+- [x] Document installation and configuration instructions
-- [ ] Provide chart component usage examples
+- [x] Provide usage examples
-- [ ] Include data binding guidelines
+- [x] Include API documentation references
-- [ ] Document chart customization options
-- [ ] Add dependency information
+- [x] Add dependency information
-- [ ] Include browser compatibility information
-- [ ] Document known limitations
+- [x] Include contribution guidelines if applicable

 #### Post-conditions
 - Module has a README file following the CUI README structure
-- README provides clear information about JQPlot integration
+- README provides clear information about the module's purpose, usage, and features
-- Documentation includes chart component usage examples
+- Documentation is comprehensive and user-friendly
-- Data binding guidelines are documented
 - No code changes have been made during this task

 ### 6. Analyze Code for Refactoring Opportunities